diana-hep/femtocode/README.md

    4. The **client** sends the same query at regular intervals.
 Each time, it comes back more complete, so the **client** can animate the filling of histograms.
 (Resending the same query is equivalent to a status update: it does _not_ cause duplicated work!)
    5. When **compute** receives a request to compute several groups, it ignores the ones it’s already working on and queues the ones that are new.
    6. If **compute** needs input data (cache miss), it requests such data from **datadb**.
    7. Work is performed when the input data have been downloaded, which is not necessarily first-come, first-serve.
-However, only one thread performs computations, so a distinct **compute** process should run on every core.
+However, only one thread performs computations, so a distinct **compute** process should run on every CPU core (possibly pinned to that core).
    8. When a group is done, **compute** writes the partial result to **store**.
    9. The **client** keeps requesting the same query, and eventually, **dispatch** finds all of the partial results in **store** so the aggregation is complete.
 When **client** gets a complete answer, it stops asking for updates.
    10. A week later, the same analyst or a like-minded individual sends the same query.
 If the partial results are still all in **store**, the response returns immediately, without touching **compute**.

+### Robustness features

+   * **dispatch** servers are stateless and interchangeable.
+A load-balancer may sit upstream of them, and if one fails, the others take up the slack while it restarts.
+   * **compute** servers are not interchangeable because they maintain an in-memory cache.
+Work assignments must be a deterministic function of the required input data, so that work is never sent to one node while the required data is on another node, which would be an _unnecessary_ cache miss.
+However, the assignment algorithm has contingencies for missing compute nodes.
+   * **metadb** and **store** are MongoDB instances. **metadb** is sharded by dataset name and **store** is sharded by query id, both with appropriate replication.
+Additionally, **store** has a ranged index for last access time, so that old results can be periodically deleted.
+   * **datadb** may be a service like EOS.

+The diagrams below illustrate how work (27 units) is partitioned among three **compute** nodes (blue, yellow, and red).
+When all compute nodes are available, 1–9 are assigned to blue, 10–18 are assigned to yellow, and 19–27 are assigned to red.

+“Second assignment,” “third assignment,” etc. are ignored.

 <img src="docs/assignments-1.png" width="100%" alt="Group ids distributed among living servers">

+If the red **compute** node becomes unavailable for some reason, its share of the work gets reassigned among blue and yellow.
+The “second assignment” consists of partitioning its range into blue, yellow, and red, and the “third assignment” subdivides that in the same way.
+For each group number, work is reassigned to the first non-red option in the sequence.

 <img src="docs/assignments-2.png" width="100%" alt="Group ids distributed with one dead server">

+If both red and yellow **compute** nodes are unavailable, the same pattern is followed, leading to the intuitive conclusion that all groups would be assigned to blue (the only survivor).

 <img src="docs/assignments-3.png" width="100%" alt="Group ids distributed with two dead servers">